 In an effort to reduce potential risks and exposure associated with assets used within the research and teaching environment, management has decided to transfer title of certain equipment to Stony Brook University.
-During fiscal year 2017 and 2016, \$4,830,598 and \$1,057,497, respectively, of equipment acquisitions, which were recorded as research support and awards within the combined statement of functional expenses were transferred to Stony Brook University.
+During fiscal year 2018 and 2017, \$7,211,843 and \$4,830,598, respectively, of equipment acquisitions, land improvements and building, which were recorded as gift and donations within the combined statement of functional expenses were transferred to Stony Brook University.